carlynmann/carlynmann/README.md

-### Hi, I'm Carlyn! 👋
+### Carlyn Mann
+### Business Analytics and Information Systems, Finance
+### Tippie College of Business, The University of Iowa
 Pronouns: She/Her/Hers
-🔭 I’m currently working on a digital portfolio: https://carlynmann.com/ 🌱 This summer, I'll be interning at GreatAmerica Financial Services
+- currently working on a digital portfolio: https://carlynmann.com/
+- Account Support Advisor Intern,  GreatAmerica Financial Services

 **carlynmann/carlynmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.